Please ensure Javascript is enabled for purposes of website accessibility

 Implementing Agency: United Nations Development Programme (UNDP)

-Partner Agencies: Energy Fiji Limited (EFL), Fiji Department of Energy (DoE), Fiji Locally Managed Marine Area (FLMMA), Fiji Rural Electrification Fund (FREF), Fijian Competition & Consumer Commission (FCCC), Global Green Growth Institute (GGGI), Private Financing Advisory Network (PFAN)
+Partner Agencies: Energy Fiji Limited (EFL), Fiji Department of Energy (DoE), Fiji Locally Managed Marine Area (FLMMA), Fiji Ministry of Environment and Climate Change (MECC), Fiji Rural Electrification Fund (FREF), Fijian Competition & Consumer Commission (FCCC), Global Green Growth Institute (GGGI), Private Financing Advisory Network (PFAN)

 Project Information